Introduction to Stress Depression

 3. Call it a Day off at the appropriate time of the day

 The workload in the office is perpetual.
 Even if you do overtime and complete your work, be prepared that there will be more tasks coming in the next day.

 As a result, you tend to spend extended working hours in the office, which is not desirable.

 Extended working hours in some organizations is considered as ‘inefficiency’, as you are not able to complete the given or scheduled task within the stipulated time frame.

 It also speaks about your poor time management skills.
 Hence, one must draw a clear demarcation or a line beyond which one would not overstay at the workplace.

 So you must decide to call it a day off at the timeline that you have set for yourself and strive to maintain a work-life balance.

 4. Set Realistic Targets

-While scheduling the work for each day, it is imperative to set up deadlines which are achievable.
+While scheduling the work for each day, it is imperative to set up deadlines that are achievable.

 Employees, generally in the wake of casting an impression on their bosses, tend to take up mammoth targets for the day or the week without paying heed as too much would they be able to really deliver.